SpiliosDimakopoulos/Assignments-Projects/README.md

 - **Organizational Behavior and Psychology**: Insights into behavioral theories and their impact on organizational performance.
 - **Analysis and Design of Information Systems**: Projects focused on designing and analyzing efficient information systems.
 - **CV**: My updated curriculum vitae highlighting my academic and professional accomplishments.

-## Purpose

-This repository serves as a personal archive of my work and demonstrates my academic growth and skillset in various fields.
-Feel free to explore and gain insights from these materials.